iqbalabd/iqbalabd.github.io/content/Python and PyCons/a-step-closer-to-the-future-for-the-psf-2023-en.md

 They, of course, can only do this if there are requests, nominations and commendations from the community itself, but they can help that by being present within these underrepresented communities and making sure that they are aware of all of these ways to acknowledge the wonderful work done by our diverse communities.
 Now with a more diverse Board that has stronger connections with these different communities, there is one less reason to not be able to find ways of doing so.

-The Board alone can't do all of these, of course.
-A group of 10 or 12 people can't represent a community of 8 million worldwide: The PSF has Workgroups at their disposal.
+At the same time, I do realize that the Board alone can't do all of these: A group of 10 or 12 people can't represent a community of 8 million worldwide.
+That said, the PSF Board has Workgroups at their disposal.
 There should be more listening and consultation with the community through these Workgroups.

-The Workgroups have practical knowledge and connections to the different communities that they are in, and along with the Board of the PSF, they should work together to address the two items above.
+The Workgroups have practical knowledge and connections to the different communities that they are in, and along with the Board of the PSF and _in tandem with other Workgroups_, they should work together to address the two items above.

 If you're reading this and thinking, "I want to help", go on over to the list of [active Workgroups that the PSF has](https://www.python.org/psf/workgroups/) and find a WG that interests you most.